bgoonz/web-dev-notes-resource-site/2-content/USEFUL/Regex Everything You Need To Know - CodePicky.md

 #### The question mark (`?`)

-This symbol means “**optional**” or “the pattern to my left might or might not exists”.
+This symbol means "**optional**" or "the pattern to my left might or might not exists".

 `/colou?r/` would match both `color` and `colour` in a given string because `?` makes `u` optional.

 It also has another meaning.
-If placed before another set of instructions, it will make it less “greedy”.
+If placed before another set of instructions, it will make it less "greedy".

 Given: `I have an apple & an orange.`

-`/I have an.* [a-z]/` might look like it's going to match `I have an a` but, in fact, it will match `I have an apple & an o` because `.*` means “anything that repeats 0 or more times” and the pattern stops in a letter from a to z, but by default, it will stop in the last letter, not the first.
+`/I have an.* [a-z]/` might look like it's going to match `I have an a` but, in fact, it will match `I have an apple & an o` because `.*` means "anything that repeats 0 or more times" and the pattern stops in a letter from a to z, but by default, it will stop in the last letter, not the first.

 However, adding `?` after `.*` will specify that it shouldn't stop in the last occurrence of the rest of the pattern, but the first.